Zheng206/ComBatFamQC/cran-comments.md

-## Resubmission of version 1.0.5
+## Resubmission of version 1.0.6

-## Change in version 1.0.5
+## Change in version 1.0.6
+1. Added the systemfonts package as a suggested dependency and implemented a skip mechanism for both com_shiny() and age_shiny() if the package is not installed.
+This should resolve the testing issue on r-oldrel-macos-arm64.

+2. Updated the wording in the Shiny app layout and fixed minor typos.

+## Previous Submissions

+### Version 1.0.5
 1. Revised unit tests for both com_shiny() and age_shiny() to use testthat and shiny, replacing shinytest2 for improved compatibility and maintainability.

-## Previous Submissions

 ### Version 1.0.4
 1. Set the R dependency to require at least version 4.1.0.